PhD MScAc MBAcC

 Attending for Treatment

 For your initial consultation: Please allow an hour so Ali can take a full medical history and agree a treatment plan with you.
 The more information you can bring about your condition – including any medication you are taking, blood tests, investigations or fertility charts – the better equipped she will be to assess and treat you, and the more specific she can be with the prognosis.
-Follow up treatments take 45 minutes to an hour.
+Follow up treatments take 50 minutes.

 Gynae fertility charts and sperm tests: These are very useful diagnostic tools, as well as helping to monitor improvement and change from a course of acupuncture treatment.
 Taking a test or making a basal body temperature (BBT) chart prior to beginning a course of treatment might be a good option for you, where time allows.
-(Download your chart here).
+Apps like Fertility Friend are useful.

 Your GP will be able to arrange a sperm test for you.
 The very best book to guide you in making a BBT Chart is:”Taking Charge of Your Fertility” by Toni Weschler.
 It is an interesting and informative read – but please do not panic if your chart does not look like the ones in the book – if it did, you probably wouldn’t be looking for an acupuncturist specialising in gynaecology and fertility!

 Clinic Times: Clinic times are Wednesday and Friday.
-The first appointment time is 10am, the last is 6:30pm.
-During IVF cycles, or similar, appointments are arranged according to need with Ali or a colleague and member of ACT Yorkshire here at the clinic (Amanda Preston and Harriet Lansdown).
+On Wednesday Ali works 9am until 1pm,on Friday she works 9am until 4pm.
+During IVF cycles, or similar, appointments are arranged according to need with Ali or a colleague here at the clinic.

 Pregnancy acupuncture treatment packages